julia-schade/Cultural-Heritage-in-Bologna/index.md

 # Context
-The Project is integrated part of the exam in _IT Skills, Computer Studies and Human Sciences_, Summer-Term 2024 at University of Bologna
+The Project is integrated part of the exam in _IT Skills, Computer Studies and Human Sciences_, Summer-Term 2024 at University of Bologna.

 # Index